-Having said that, no matter how good and valuable what I give to you is, it’s just one man’s outlook.
-For you to really understand whats going on, I decided to conduct a nationwide survey of 600 personal trainers to obtain a collective opinion on a variety of personal training and fitness topics.
+No matter how good and valuable what I give to you is, it’s just one man’s outlook.
+For you to understand what’s going on, I decided to conduct a nationwide survey of 600 personal trainers to obtain a collective opinion on various personal training and fitness topics.

 Based on the “Wisdom of the Crowd” theory, the collective opinion of a large sample of people is far more likely to get the best or most accurate answer.
-So the responses provided by 600 professional personal trainers should help us arrive at the best answers for a particular question related to personal training or fitness advice.
+So the responses provided by 600 professional personal trainers should help us arrive at the best answers for a particular personal training or fitness advice question.

-There are many takeaways provided within the results presented below that are not only valuable to personal trainers but to anyone who is interested in living a healthy and active lifestyle.
+There are many takeaways provided within the results presented below that are valuable not only to personal trainers but to anyone interested in living a healthy and active lifestyle.

 Be sure to check out my other study on what separates the most successful personal trainers from the rest, and if that doesn’t scratch your itch, leave a question in the comment section below and I’ll be sure to consider it for the next survey.

-PTPioneer commissioned Pollfish to survey 600 personal trainers throughout the United States, for their opinions and experiences about a variety of personal trainer and fitness related topics.
+PTPioneer commissioned Pollfish to survey 600 personal trainers throughout the United States for their opinions and experiences about various personal trainer and fitness-related topics.